Unidocs1/sphinx_repo_manager/source/sdks/unity.rst

 Unity Engine SDK
 ================

-The AcceleratXR SDK for Unity provides a simple wrapper around the `C# SDK <csharp>`_ in addition to prefabs and basic scripts included to make the process of working with the platform easier.
+The AcceleratXR SDK for Unity provides a simple wrapper around the :doc:`C# SDK <csharp>` in addition to prefabs and basic scripts included to make the process of working with the platform easier.

 Installation